docker/machine/README.md

 Go to the Azure portal, go to the "Settings" page, then "Manage Certificates" and upload `mycert.cer`.

-Grab your subscription ID from the portal, then run `machine create` with these details:
+Grab your subscription ID from the portal, then run `docker-machine create` with these details:

-    $ machine create -d azure --azure-subscription-id="SUB_ID" --azure-subscription-cert="mycert.pem"
+    $ docker-machine create -d azure --azure-subscription-id="SUB_ID" --azure-subscription-cert="mycert.pem"

 Options: